Lashmanbala/data_migration_project/README.md

 The python application container is being orchastrated by airflow.
 I've developed a DAG file to orchastrate.

-Airflow is running with postgres db in docker container.
+I have setup Airflow with postgres db in docker container.

 For demonstration purpose both mysql and postgres servers running in docker.